2026 Celebration for the Arts

 Award recipient:

-The Rozsa Foundation Emerging Arts Manager Award is intended to recognize and encourage the role of emerging professional arts managers who are dedicating their careers to promoting and supporting the work of Calgary’s artists, arts collectives, and arts organizations.
+The Rozsa Foundation Emerging Arts Manager award is intended to recognize and encourage the role of emerging professional arts managers who are dedicating their careers to promoting and supporting the work of Calgary’s artists, arts collectives, and arts organizations.
 Given the complexity of the challenges they face, the work of these arts managers needs to be as creative as the artists and organizations they work with.
 The recipient also receives no-cost entry into the Rozsa Arts Management Program (RAMP).
+This year there are two recipients for this award.

 Award recipient: